jonathanmaron/theimagingsource-tisd-sdk/README.md

 ## Programming Samples

 The SDK ships with comprehensive samples illustrating all functionality.
 Please take a look in the `/bin` directory at `php demo-sdk.php` and `php demo-sdk-helper.php`.

+## Unit Tests

+The SDK ships with complete unit tests.
+Simply run `phpunit` in the root directory.

 ## JSON Structure